-Weinberg's [21] $O(n^2)$ algorithm for testing isomorphism of planar 3-connected graphs constructs for a graph G a code with respect to each one of its edges and both rotation schemes.
+Weinberg's [?] $O(n^2)$ algorithm for testing isomorphism of planar 3-connected graphs constructs a code for every edge of G and both rotation schemes.
 Of all these codes, the lexicographical smallest one is used as a canonical form for G. Weinberg's algorithm does not work within logspace, because the vertices and edges have to be stored.
-Thierauf and Wagner showed in [19] how to construct a different code in UL.
-Some months later, using Reingolds results on logarithmic space universal exploration sequences [18], Datta, Limaye and Nimbhorkar improved this to an isomorphism algorithm for planar 3-connected graphs that works in logarithmic space [5].
+Thierauf and Wagner showed in [?] how to construct a different code in UL.
+Some months later, using Reingolds results on logarithmic space universal exploration sequences [?], Datta, Limaye and Nimbhorkar improved this to an isomorphism algorithm for planar 3-connected graphs that works in logarithmic space.
 We describe both results in this section.